jezzsantos/saastack/docs/design-principles/0020-api-framework.md

 The design of Minimal APIs makes developing 10s or 100s of them in a single project quite unwieldy to manage well.

 > All the examples out there (teaching minimal APIs) do little to demonstrate how to separate concerns across them in more complex systems.
-Since they are registered as individual handlers, there are not good collective ways to declare groups of related APIs.
+Since they are registered as individual handlers, there are no good collective ways to declare groups of related APIs.
 Especially since most REST APIs are grouped around resources.
 This is certainly the case when exposing a whole vertical slice/subdomain in a module.

-A nicer way is to use a Source Generator to read the declarative code, and do the heavy lifting for us by generating the boiler plate code, reliably.
+A nicer way is to use a Source Generator to read the declarative code, and do the heavy lifting for us by generating the boilerplate code, reliably.

 Then we use Roslyn analyzers (and other tooling) to guide the author in creating the correct declarative syntax.